-In VCE Religion and Society, students undertake a general study of religion and its interaction with society in the past and the present.
-They study specific religious traditions or denominations in societies where multiple worldviews coexist and consider individual experiences of members as they engage with their religion.
+In Religion and Society, students undertake a general study of religion and its interaction with society in the past and the present.
+They study specific religious traditions or religious denominations in societies where multiple worldviews coexist and consider the experiences of members as those members engage with their religious tradition individually and communally.
 This study respects and encourages an open and objective inquiry, without partiality towards any one religion.